cogimon/cogimon.github.io/software/gettingstarted.md

 _For **Ubuntu** you just need to source the following script that sets up all the environmental variables for you._

-1. Source the particular script, which you'll find in your _$prefix_ which is _$HOME/citk/systems/cogimon-minimal-nightly_.
+1. Source the particular script, which you'll find in your _$prefix_ which is _$HOME/citk/systems/cogimon-minimal-[trusty]-nightly_.

         source $HOME/citk/systems/cogimon-minimal-nightly/bin/setup-cogimon-env.sh

+        or

+        source $HOME/citk/systems/cogimon-minimal-trusty-nightly/bin/setup-cogimon-env.sh

 ##### OS X